hypercord114/JOB-APPLICATIONS-SINCE-NOV2025/README.md

 It's so, so frustrating to me when recruiters say to me "So you have gaps on your resume, what have you been doing?".
 I have been absolutely diligent and applying to jobs every single day.

 This is the most current record from the NYS DOL website that includes all of the job applications I've submitted and interviews I've attended.
-As of 2026-06-02, there are well over SEVEN HUNDRED (700+) activities in this file.
+As of 2026-06-15, there are over EIGHT HUNDRED (800+) activities in this file.

 I keep very close track of all of my application activity.
 Part of the reason I have a gap on my resume is because NO ONE HIRES ME.
 No one hires me when I legitimately have 8 years of college that I took on $180k+ in student loans for, two degrees, I studied abroad in Japan, I've been working since I was 11 years old, I held three part time jobs all throughout college, and I've been working TWO jobs the entire time I've been out of college.